dldinternet/stackify/README.md

 ### stackify get

-The **'get'** argument is used to provide parameters to simple_deploy when launching a stack.
+The **'get'** argument is used to provide parameters to simple\_deploy when launching a stack.
 By default, the 'get' argument will pull the saved resource information from simpledb to be used for launching a stack.

 #### Passing Parameters from SimpleDB

 * The __-d/--db__ option will be assumed unless __-f/--file__  option is used.
 * The __-s/--stack__ and __-r/--region__ options are mandatory when not using __-f/--file__
+* The __-n/--simpledeployname__ option will store resource information about the stack in the same place simple\_deploy stores parameters, this enables the simple\_deploy parameters to be passed to future stacks also

 Example:
 ```